archinarula/Group-5-Project/README.md

 H1: Weather conditions such as average daily temperature, humidity, precipitation and wind rate have effect on the rate of new Covid19 cases in 2 cities

-To test our hypothesis, we shall be utilizing one or more of the following methods
+To test our hypothesis, we shall be utilizing one or more of the following models:
 •	Linear Regression Model
 •	Support Vector Machines
 •	XG Boosting (Gradient Boosting)